 After the death of Patriarch Nectarios of Constantinople (+397), against his will, John was elected his successor.
 He was brought to the capital at the behest of Emperor Arcadius, and Theophilus of Antioch was obliged to ordain him bishop on 26 February 398.

-John immediately set out to reform both the city and the priesthood, which were in a great state of decay and corruption.
+John immediately set out to reform the city and the priesthood, which were in an excellent state of decay and corruption.
 He abolishes the luxuries of the bishop’s residence, introducing modest and austere monastic living, and uses the wealth here to help the poor and needy and for hospitals.

 What did John Chrysostom believe?

 Because of his outstanding personality and the prestige he enjoyed, it was natural that many works by unknown authors were attributed to St John Chrysostom.
-So researchers have discovered about 900 such works, of which 300 have been printed, the rest awaiting the light of print, among the unauthentic works, there are many forgeries attributed to St. John.
+So researchers have discovered about 900 such results, of which 300 have been printed, the rest awaiting the light of print; among the unauthentic works, there are many forgeries attributed to St. John.

-St John Chrysostom theological doctrine bears the imprint of his major concerns and beliefs, namely, biblical exegesis and pastoral work.
+St John Chrysostom theological doctrine bears the imprint of his major concerns and beliefs: biblical exegesis and pastoral work.
 St. John wrote no dogmatic treatise in the true sense of the word.

-He dealt with dogmatic themes in the context of his exegetical works and his homilies and sayings, giving them a practical, exegetical dress, that belonged to the Antiochian exegetical school, which, unlike the Alexandrian school, which promoted allegorical interpretation, emphasized the grammatical and literal meaning.
+He dealt with dogmatic themes in the context of his exegetical works and his sermons and sayings, giving them a practical, exegetical dress that belonged to the Antiochian interpretive school, which, unlike the Alexandrian school, which promoted allegorical interpretation, emphasized the grammatical and literal meaning.

 Key Verse related to St John Chrysostom